DanielYentin/MKS21QJI/20_restapi/readme.md

 Collected Knowledge & Wisdom on
-# API_NAME_HERE
+# NASA API
 ---
 ## Provides:
-This API provides...
+This API provides a JSON file contatining things including the image url and explanation

 ### Pain factor: 0

 ### Key Provisioning:

-- An aspect of the process worth pointing out.
+- You need a valid email adress to recieve a key.
 - Another thing you’ll need to know/do to get a key.
-- ...

 ### Quotas:
 - ...